PdCure.org

 • Must be able to pass through the blood-brain-barrier (BBB)

 • Must be able to have an affinity to mercury higher than that of brain tissue.
-Note that dark brain matter has higher levels of neuro-melanin which is high in sulfur.
+Note that in contrast to light grey brain matter, dark brain matter has higher levels of neuromelanin which is high in sulfur.
 Sulfur is typically used in traditional chelators due to its affinity for mercury.
 May need multiple sulfur bonds or may need to employ selenium as the atom for bonding with mercury

-• Must be able to pass through cell walls to bond with and remove mercury wherever it is
+• Must be able to pass through the neuron cell walls or draw mercury through neuron cell walls to bond with and remove mercury

 Scroll of requirements: Creative Commons